lexterror/SCREENSAVER4WINE-2.0/README.md

 [2] Modify (time.txt) (Here you can set the time in seconds for when your Windows Screensaver should start after idle time begins)

+*Note: You must keep all files in the same directory [screensaver, time.txt, startscreensaver.sh, killscreensaver.sh]

 --------------------------------------------------------------------

 If you still want/need to compile this program: